denniskuijs/openremote/docs/research_decouple_data.md

 <img src="./Media/postgres_error.png" width="1000">

-After investigating the issue I tried to give the `postgres` user the required permissions with the following command
+After investigating the issue I tried to give the `postgres` user the required permissions with the following command:

 ```sh
 sudo chown -R 999:999 /or-data